ahmedelmetwally74/Movie-Recommender-Project/README.md

 # Movie Recommendation System

-This project is a user-based movie recommendation system developed using the MovieLens dataset.
+This project is a user-based and item-based movie recommendation system developed using the MovieLens dataset.
 The system employs a deep learning model to provide personalized movie recommendations for users based on their past ratings.

 ## Video Demonstration